hrishik1208/Microsoft_Engage/README.md

 Teacher side :->

-1. Can create a Course and can automatically send invite main with join code to students for that course.
+1. Can create a Course and can automatically send invite mail with join code to students for that course.

 2. Can delete a course and all it’s history.